bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/carts/cart/createacart#requestrunner)

-This will create a cart associated with the headless storefront without using BigCommerce's Open Checkout.
-Because the payment was never attempted, this cart will be treated as abandoned initiating the abandoned cart recovery experience.
+This request creates a cart associated with the headless storefront without using BigCommerce's Optimized One-Page Checkout.
+Because the checkout is incomplete, the store treats this cart as abandoned and initiates the abandoned cart recovery sequence.

 ## Resources